-Individuals who have an interest in the woodworking craft and reside in Tellico Village and the surrounding community are eligible to join the Tellico Village Club.
-There is opportunity for membership by any person anywhere outside the community, should that individual desire to be a member.
+Individuals who have an interest in the woodworking craft and reside in Tellico Village and the surrounding community within the State of Tennessee are eligible to join the Tellico Village Club.
 The term of Membership shall be as long as dues are kept current.